akka/alpakka-kafka/docs/src/main/paradox/serialization.md

 # Serialization

-The general recommendation for de-/serialization of messages is to use byte arrays as value and do the de-/serialization in a `map` operation in the Akka Stream instead of implementing it directly in Kafka de-/serializers.
+The general recommendation for de-/serialization of messages is to use byte arrays (or Strings) as value and do the de-/serialization in a `map` operation in the Akka Stream instead of implementing it directly in Kafka de-/serializers.
+When deserialization is handled explicitly within the Akka Stream, it is easier to implement the desired error handling strategy as the examples below show.

 ## Jackson JSON